-Why do I have to sign the registration sheet?
+Why do I have to sign a waiver?

-The registration sheet is an insurance waiver absolving us of liability if you are hurt on the walk.
-Everyone must sign before they start the walk whether you participate in the award program or not.
+A waiver is an insurance waiver absolving us of liability if you are hurt on the walk.
+Everyone must submit one before they start the walk whether you participate in the award program or not.
 (There is an option with some clubs to sign an annual Waiver, contact club to find out if they use one)

 Can I go to other club walks and get credit in my achievement books ?